 This is a summary of my written responses to a discussion question while studying forensics through George Washington University a few years ago.
 It includes edits and additions of course, because that’s what a writer does!

 Question: What does the term “reasonable man” as a legal expression used in both criminal and tort law mean to you?
 (That’d be me, Amy the student at the time, with the online discussion involving my cohort from across the country!)

-Answer: To me, I believe the term “reasonable (ahemm) person” refers to a theoretical person in society who shows average judgment, skill or care in his or her conduct; and this “person” becomes a standard or a basis for comparison when deciding issues of liability in civil or criminal cases involving negligence.
+Answer: To me, the term “reasonable (ahemm) person” can refer to a person who would think, say, act upon or not regarding a certain situation or circumstance using average knowledge or skill; then this hypothesis can be used to compare others when deciding issues of liability in civil or criminal cases involving negligence.